philliperod/notes/projectmanagement/tpm_estimation.md

 - External accessories (mirrors, lights, etc.)

 Now that you've broken down the problem (and the schoolbus), you can estimate the individual weight of each piece.

+##### Estimate the number of miles of road in continental US

+Already memorized there are 3M square miles of land in the US.
+The approach will be to estimate the road density for a square mile of the US.

+> Given a square mile of the US, how much road is in it?

+You can break down this problem into rural and urban square miles as road density will differ between the two.

+---

+#### 4. Estimate

+So far, you have broken the problem, considered exceptions, and explain your approach.
+Now, the numbers.

+> Interviewer do not care what the actual numbers are.

+##### Estimate the number of miles of road in the US

+Now, you need to calculate the road density of a square mile.
+Imagine a square mile of the US, and, on average, across cities and rural areas.
+You can probably guess that there might be 2 miles of road per square mile.
+Why?

+Reasonable to think that there's a road crossing across both the length and height of the square mile.
+In rural areas, there may be no roads at all, but in cities and small towns, there will be more roads.
+On average, this could be a fair estimate.

+---

+#### 5. Answer

+After estimating various components, provide your answer.
+Usually, this requires plugging all our mini-estimates into our larger equation and summing the total.

+---

+#### 6. Tell Your Interviewer Why You're Wrong

+Your answer will be wrong.
+Tell your interviewer if, based on a quick gut check, you think your answer is an overestimate or underestimate.
+Explain what factors you would consider if you had more time.
+What elements did you ignore because you didn't forsee them to factor significantly in the calculation?
+This helps anticipate your interviewer's qualms with your answer.